pmoskovi/kafka-learning-resources/README.md

 <br/>Tags: Intermediate, Video, Hands-on Exercises
 * [Hybrid and Multicloud Architecture with Apache Kafka](https://developer.confluent.io/courses/hybrid-cloud/intro/): Explore hybrid cloud benefits and prepare for disaster recovery, cloud migration, and data sharing. | Source: https://developer.confluent.io
 <br/>Tags: Intermediate, Video, Hands-on Exercises
+* [What Are Apache Kafka Consumer Group IDs?](https://www.confluent.io/blog/configuring-apache-kafka-consumer-group-ids/): Setting the consumer Group ID determines what group a Kafka consumer belongs to, which has some major consequences.
+Read this blog post to learn more... | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post
+* [Introduction to Consumer Group IDs](https://www.youtube.com/watch?v=xbJRNwfnQb4): Lucia Cerchie explains what an Apache Kafka® Consumer Group ID is, and what role it plays in work sharing and rebalancing. | Source: https://youtube.com
+<br/>Tags: Intermediate, Video
+* [5 Common Pitfalls When Using Apache Kafka](https://www.confluent.io/blog/5-common-pitfalls-when-using-apache-kafka/): Blog post about with a list of five common pitfalls and tips for how to avoid them—from client and broker configurations to design and monitoring considerations—that are sure to save you time and effort down the road. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post
+* [Diagnose and Debug Apache Kafka Issues: Understanding Increased Consumer Rebalance Time](https://www.confluent.io/blog/debug-apache-kafka-pt-3/): Part 3 in the Diagnose and Debug Apache Kafka Issues blog post series by Confluent. | Source: https://developer.confluent.io
+<br/>Tags: Intermediate, Blog Post

 ### Advanced
 * [Streaming Data Governance](https://developer.confluent.io/courses/governing-data-streams/overview/): Learn about Confluent Cloud stream governance features. | Source: https://developer.confluent.io